-Privacy Risk: VistA System contains sensitive personal information - including social security numbers, names, and protected health information - on Veterans, VA, and contractor employees.
-Version Date: October 1, 2021
+Privacy Risk: The Path and Lab Med (PALM) System contains sensitive personal information - including social security numbers, names, DOB, ethnicity, and protected health information - of laboratory patient orders that originated in VISTA.
 Due to the highly sensitive nature of this data, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious harm or even identity theft may result.

-Mitigation: Veterans Health Administration (VHA), facilities deploy extensive security measures to protect the information from inappropriate use and/or disclosure through both access controls and training of all employees and contractors.
-Security measures include access control, configuration management, media protection, system and service acquisition, audit and accountability measures, contingency planning, personnel security, system and communication protection, awareness and training, identification authentication, physical and environmental protection, system information integrity, security assessment and authorization, incident response, risk assessment, planning and maintenance.
+Mitigation: Veterans Health Administration (VHA) VAEC AWS and PALM as well as the individual facilities deploy extensive security measures to protect the information from inappropriate use and/or disclosure through both access controls and training of all employees and contractors within the VHA.
+VAEC AWS and PALM security measures include access control, configuration management, media protection, system and service acquisition, audit and accountability measures, contingency planning, personnel security, system and communication protection, awareness and training, identification authentication, physical and environmental protection, system information integrity, security assessment and authorization, incident response, risk assessment, planning and maintenance.